Skip to main content

 If you want to gather new sign-ups through your website, you can use the Dotdigital for WordPress plugin to add a signup form or survey, page, or form to your site.

-You might also want to enable Web behavior tracking or Chat on your site:
+You might also want to enable features such as web behavior tracking or Chat on your site.
+You can do this through the Dotdigital Tag.

 Before you start